Berberosaurus: Classification

-Paleoecology and paleobiology
+Paleoecology

-Paleoenvironment reconstruction of the Azilal Formation with Berberosaurus, as an storm-influenced coast.
+Paleoenvironment reconstruction of the Azilal Formation with Berberosaurus, as a storm-influenced coast.
 During the Toarcian period, the Tethys bathed the beaches of what is now Morocco.
 This tropical ocean was often very violent, with recurring storms that especially hit the western beaches.

 Berberosaurus is estimated to have been approximately 4.58–5 m long and weighed 300 kg.
 Like other ceratosaurians, it was a bipedal carnivore.

-The "Toundoute Continental Series", unlike other members of the Azilal Formation, due to the presence of volcanic material of coeval age.
+The "Toundoute Continental Series" is unlike other members of the Azilal Formation due to the presence of volcanic material of coeval age.
 The Azilal Formation recovers a Terrestrial progradation that happened in the Central High Atlas Basin towards the Toarcian, where the older Pliensbachian Carbonate Platform retreated to the east.
 The lithology of this unit at Tundoute is divided in 5 units from D to H, (A-C represent the units of the underlying marine dolomite, C representing a transition to a terrestrial environment).
 These layers have been referred to a Pliensbachian-Toarcian age, as the underliying Carbonates belong to the Sinemurian-aged Imi-n-Ifri Formation, with a small transitional layer similar to the Sin-Pliensbachian at Todhra.
 The section including the bones of Berberosaurus was likely deposited on a channel/floodplain type fluvial system, with sand-filled channels abundant in plant roots (mostly located in fine limestone, probably from the channel margins), developed in the near E-W direction of transit.
 These layers also recover the presence of thick (up to 6 m) gypsium facies, which suggest the presence of a local Chott, indicating a succession of humid and dry seasons.
 Based on mesofossils, local vegetation was apparently dominated by ferns, cycads and conifers.
 Apart from Berberosaurus, Tazoudasaurus and a large-bodied theropod of uncertain affinities, a possible Coelophysidae with juvenile & adult specimens and a small sauropod have been recovered from Acforcid, E of Demnate, as well Gravisaurian (Tazoudasaurus?) remains at the E of Azilal village, Medium-Sized Sauropod remains at Mizaguène Hill (SW Azilal) and indeterminate Dinosaur remains from other locations around Azilal and Demnate.